badorius/python-hacking/README.md

 sudo pip3 install scapy
 ```

-# Understanding how Scapy Words
+# Understanding how Scapy Works
 Create a small ping request example:

 In case you would like to import all scapy package library to our python program: